-Then I asked to see the low pressure blowers that were supplied with the machines.
-Our blowers are specially designed to provide high volume, low pressure air to provide the pressurizing and fluidizing air required for the machines to operate properly.
+Then I asked to see the low-pressure blowers that were supplied with the machines.
+Our blowers are specially designed to provide high volume, low-pressure air to provide the pressurizing and fluidizing air required for the machines to operate properly.
 At this point, I learned that the blowers had not been installed.
-Instead the old set of blowers from the previous set of baggers that ours had replaced were left in place and used to feed air to our machines.
+Instead, the old set of blowers from the previous set of baggers that ours had replaced were left in place and used to feed air to our machines.
 I asked to see them.

 The first thing I noticed is that they were exceptionally old and smaller than the blowers that we had provided.
 Additionally, the relief valves that prevented the old blowers from over-pressuring when not filling bags had been modified by someone at the plant to vent off half of the air that the blowers could generate before that air was even transferred over to our machines.

 I asked what it would take to shut the line down to exchange the old blowers out for the new ones.
-This was not possible as the customer was in the middle of a campaign and this was there busy season.
+This was not possible as the customer was in the middle of a campaign and this was their busy season.
 I told the customer that without knowing the exact condition of the old blowers there would be no way to assure that we could generate the volume of air and pressure required to achieve the results he was looking for.

 Modified Relief Valves Restricting Air Flow

 He asked me to see what I could do.
 I went back to look at the blowers.
 I noticed that the reason the relief valves had been modified was that they were worn out and someone had done their best to rig them to keep them going.
 Replacing them was the first order of business.
 I asked to see the pumps we had provided.
 I Compared the relief valves on our pumps to the relief valves on the old pumps.
-Fortunately, with some simple plumbing changes, our pressure relief valves able to be retrofitted to the old blowers.
-Once I replaced the reliefs, we were able hold steady pressure at 5 PSI although the volume was still much slower than optimal.
+Fortunately, with some simple plumbing changes, our pressure relief valves are able to be retrofitted to the old blowers.
+Once I replaced the reliefs, we were able to hold steady pressure at 5 PSI although the volume was still much slower than optimal.

 Puzzling Weight Fluctuation

-We began to run and check weigh all of the bags coming down the line to the bag palletizing system.
+We began to run and check to weigh all of the bags coming down the line to the bag palletizing system.
 We would see that the bag weights would begin good but then the weights would begin to drift after a period of time.
-At this point, I asked what the minimum level of product was required to be maintained above the machine for it to be allowed to run.
+At this point, I asked what the minimum level of the product was required to be maintained above the machine for it to be allowed to run.
 I was told that there was no minimum standard.
 I then asked what type of level controls were in the bin to indicate to the operator how much material was in the bin at a given time.
 I was told there were level sensors in the bin but they were not visible to the machine operator and were only used to signal the blending system when there was room in the bin for the next batch of product.

 Maintaining Head Pressure

-I told the client that especially without the blower capable of generating pressurizing air to generate artificial head pressure in the filling machine, that maintaining product head pressure of product above the machine would be imperative to maintaining good filling speed and weight accuracy.
+I told the client that especially without the blower capable of generating pressurizing air to generate artificial head pressure in the filling machine, that maintaining product head pressure of the product above the machine would be imperative to maintaining good filling speed and weight accuracy.
 Varying head pressure is very important as changing head pressure changes how the product flows and how the product flows (and at what rate and consistency) directly affects bag weight accuracy.
 I then trained the system operators to manually monitor the level of product in the supply bin and to stop filling bags when the level of product in the bin got low.
-This did not cause a production problem as the Model 730’s were capable of bagging much faster than the blending process was able to make new product.
+This did not cause a production problem as the Model 730’s were capable of bagging much faster than the blending process was able to make new products.

 With these changes in place and the customer now aware of how to compensate for the lack of air pressure and head pressure, the results improved dramatically.
 Bag fill times averaged 5 seconds per bag per spout on 30 KG (66 Lb) bags and weight tolerance averaged +/- .25-.5% depending on the grade of material packaged.

-Paying attention to how to properly install and setup a cement bagging machine (or any other application) is critical.
+Paying attention to how to properly install and set up a cement bagging machine (or any other application) is critical.
 Installing a bagging machine is not simply a matter of sliding it under a supply bin and connecting it to utilities.
 It must be supplied with a good and consistent flow of material and especially if this is not possible, then assuring that the machine has good access to an adequate air supply is even more critical.
 And if these fundamentals are not fully understood, then it is advisable to seek the help and advice of someone who can help get the fundamentals right.
-Failing to pay attention to the details or work with someone who will can be costly and cause results to suffer.
+Failing to pay attention to the details or work with someone will be costly and cause results to suffer.